brouberol/phable/README.md

-  parent             Manage task parents report-done-tasks  Print the details of all tasks in the `from` column and move them to the `to` column. show               Show task details subscribe          Subscribe to one or multiple task ids tag                Add a tag on one or multiple tasks
+  parent             Manage task parents report-done-tasks  Print the details of all tasks in the `from` column and move them to the `to` column. show               Show task details status             Set the status of one or multiple tasks subscribe          Subscribe to one or multiple task ids tag                Add a tag on one or multiple tasks
 ```